-[

 Enter the number of Arrests for each of the following crimes that occurred on Public Property.

-Do NOT include drunkenness or driving under the inf fluence in Liquor law vic olations.

-Number of Arrests
+Crime Number of Arrests

-Crime 2016 2017 2018
+2017 2018 2019

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Caveat:

-If you have changed prior years' data, you must add a ca eveat explaining the chang ge.
-Use the following for rmat: "For (YEAR), Line

-(X) was changed from (A) to (B) because (REASON)."
+Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.